Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 construct series in that ring.

-The easiest way is simply using the generators returned by the `PowerSeriesRing` constructor and build up the power series using basic arithmetic, as described in the Ring interface.
+The easiest way is simply using the generators returned by the `power_series_ring` constructor and build up the power series using basic arithmetic, as described in the Ring interface.

 The power series rings in AbstractAlgebra.jl implement the full Ring interface.